 Relationships come and go.
-As much as we want our romantic relationships to last forever, there are just those that weren’t meant to be.
+As much as we want our romantic relationships to last forever, there are those that just weren’t meant to be.
 There will always be relationships that will inevitably end, no matter how much time or how many tears are invested in them.

-The hardest part of letting go is that it can feel impossible to say goodbye to something you hold dear.
+The hardest part of letting go is that it can feel impossible to say goodbye to someone you hold dear.
 You might find yourself clinging to the tiniest shreds of a beautiful ideal, while you try to blind yourself to reality.

 Goodbyes always leave you with a feeling of uncertainty.
-You might even feel fear, because you are brought into the world of the unknown.
+You might even feel fear, because you are brought into a world of unknown.
 Leaving someone who meant so much to you can be heart-wrenching.
 The experience can be traumatic for both parties, and can cause your heart to grow bitter.

 When can we see the good in goodbye?
 When can we no longer be drawn to tears when this word is uttered?
+[Read: How to leave a toxic relationship – 24 steps to end it and find happiness]

-A successful relationship is a two-way street.
-You can never expect a relationship to succeed if one of the parties decides to go about it half-heartedly.
-Feelings can fly out the window when your heart grows tired, weary, and hungry.
 There are those who try to salvage what they can of the relationship.
 Unfortunately, there are those who discover that there was nothing in the relationship that was worth saving.
-Many of these unfortunate ones find out about this when it is too late, and hearts are mangled.
+Many of these unfortunate ones find out about this when it is too late, and their hearts are mangled.
 [Read: How to fall out of love when you see no future in the romance]